-- As noted above, the length of your credit history makes up 15% of your FICO score total.
+- Length of credit history makes up 15% of your FICO score.
 You may have some older cards you rarely use, and perhaps you think it would be best to cancel them.
 This would actually be the wrong move to make on your journey to a strong credit score — the longer your credit history, the better.
 So even if you rarely use those cards, you should consider making small purchases on them and paying those balances off in order to keep them in rotation, and keep your credit history intact.
 (Note: Sometimes credit card issuers will cancel a card if it is never used.)

-- The next factor is the kind of credit you have, and this makes up 10% of your score.
+- The next factor are the types of credit you have, and this makes up 10% of your score.
 It is best to have different kinds of credit (installment loans including auto and mortgage loans, as well as revolving credit, such as credit cards) rather than just one type.

 - New credit makes up another 10% of your score.
-If you aim to open up a lot of new credit at around the same time, resulting in hard inquiries on your credit report, it could ding your score by a small amount.
+If you aim to open up a lot of new credit at around the same time, resulting in multiple hard inquiries on your credit report, it could ding your score by 5-10 points each inquiry.
 However, in general, you should not fear applying for new credit — as long as you use it responsibly, it’s more likely to help your score over the long run than to hurt it.
 If you are in the market for a mortgage, however, you should avoid opening up any new credit card accounts if possible, as it could have a negative effect on the process.

 There are several ways you can access your credit score for free so you can keep on top of it.
 MagnifyMoney’s parent company, LendingTree, has a credit monitoring service available to anyone who wants to sign up.
 LendingTree uses the VantageScore model, which is slightly different than the FICO model but uses the same scoring system.